-It’s always challenging to do an early preseason top 25, but this year it’s tougher than usual with the incredibly high turnover and also the fact that we didn’t see this freshman class on the AAU circuit a year ago.
+It’s always challenging to do a preseason Top 25, but this year it’s tougher than usual with the incredibly high transfer turnover and also the fact that we didn’t see this freshman class on the AAU circuit a year ago.

 However, we’ve got a handful of teams that appear to be a step ahead of the rest.